 2. Basic Refractory Bricks

-- Magnesite brick generated from fire clay comprising 85% of magnesium oxide,3-5% iron oxide, and the balance lime and alumina.
+- Magnesite brick is generated from fire clay comprising 85% of magnesium oxide,3-5% iron oxide, and a balance of lime and alumina.

-- This brick utilized as the essential lining of furnaces.
+- This brick is utilized as the essential lining of furnaces.

 - It resists up to 1800℃ – 2100℃.

-- The Dolomite brick is produced from the fire clay including a high percentage of dolomite.
+- The Dolomite brick is produced from fire clay including a high percentage of dolomite.

 - It is a cheap substitute for magnesia bricks in furnace lining.
 Serpentine is utilized to enhance their strength.